laszewsk/mlcommons/benchmarks/cloudmask/README.md

 ## Scientific Objective

-The scientific objective is to develop a surrogate model for the classification of pixels in satellite images.
+The scientific objective is to develop a segmentation model for the classification of pixels in satellite images.
 This classification allows to determine whether the given pixel belongs to a cloud or to a clear sky.
 Unfortunately in this case the “true ground truth” was not available and for training we used the Bayesian masks which were supplied by the provider of satellite images.
 These masks are not always accurate, however the model has demonstrated that in some cases it can produce better predictions.
 The model is suitable for this type of task since it can achieve above 90% accuracy on the training and testing datasets.
 The next scientific objective is to avoid the use of Bayesian masks and make real cloudmask predictions by using unsupervised segmentation.
-Further objective of the benchmark is to achieve high accuracy on the given training and testing datasets, and to demonstrate the scalability of data parallel distributed training on multiple GPUs.
+The benchmark aims to achieve high accuracy on the given training and testing datasets, and to demonstrate the scalability of data parallel distributed training on multiple GPUs.

 ## Benchmark files